Cornell-MAE-UG/fa25-portfolio-chloeteig/_projects/2023-spaceship-design.md

 <img src="{{ '/assets/images/pawfect-internal.png' | relative_url }}" style="max-width: 650px; display:block; margin: 1.5rem auto;" />

-A head-positioning buckle keeps the dog’s face outside the enclosure, reducing anxiety while maintaining full-body coverage.
-After rinsing, the same internal channels can be used to circulate air from a blow dryer, allowing the dog — and the product itself — to dry quickly.
+A head-positioning buckle keeps the dog’s face outside the enclosure, which reduces anxiety and maintains full-body coverage.
+After rinsing, the same internal channels can be used to circulate air from a blow dryer, allowing the dog, and the product itself, to dry off quickly.

 ---